pingcap/docs/system-variables.md

 - Persists to cluster: Yes
 - Default value: `134217728` (which is 128 MB)
 - Range: `[128, 9223372036854775807]`, in bytes
-- After enabling memory limit, TiDB will terminate the SQL statement with the highest memory usage on the current instance.
+- After enabling the memory limit, TiDB will terminate the SQL statement with the highest memory usage on the current instance.
 This variable specifies the minimum memory usage of the SQL statement to be terminated.
-If the memory usage of a TiDB instance is caused by many sessions with low memory usage, you can properly lower the value of this variable for more sessions to be canceled.
+If the memory usage of a TiDB instance that exceeds the limit is caused by many sessions with low memory usage, you can properly lower the value of this variable for more sessions to be canceled.

 ### tidb_shard_allocate_step <span class="version-mark">New in v5.0</span>